sdziallas/comp55/docs/labs/9-Github.md

 **Make sure that you can see what everyone else is doing so that you can help each other.**
 It's also important that all of you finished the [Git Prep Mini-Lab](8-Github-Prep.html), which was necessary to finish before starting here.
-You should also be part of this class's GitHub organization, if you didn't accept the invite, let me know and I can send you another one.

 ## Step 0: Everyone - Pick roles and setup room